Originally published: 24 March 2026

 Working at Height PPE: What Equipment Is Required for Safety?

 Working at height is one of the highest-risk activities across construction, maintenance, utilities and industrial environments.
-Falls from height remain a leading cause of workplace injuries in the UK, making proper planning, training and personal protective equipment (PPE) essential.
+Falls from height remain one of the leading causes of workplace injury in the UK, making proper planning, training and personal protective equipment (PPE) essential.

-This guide explains the key types of equipment required, how they are used and how businesses can manage height safety across teams.
+This guide explains the main types of equipment used for working at height, how they are used and how businesses can manage height safety across teams.

 š Browse working at height equipment: Working at Height